fluid-project/floeproject.org/CONTRIBUTING.md

 # `FLOE Project`

-Floe is creating tools that help transform, augment, and personalize the learning experience.
+FLOE is creating tools that help transform, augment, and personalize the learning experience.
-Floe provides the resources needed to enable inclusive access to personally relevant, engaging learning opportunities for the full diversity of learners and content producers.
+FLOE provides the resources needed to enable inclusive access to personally relevant, engaging learning opportunities for the full diversity of learners and content producers.
-The present version of the Floe Project website is generated using [11ty](https://www.11ty.dev/).
+The present version of the FLOE Project website is generated using [11ty](https://www.11ty.dev/).

 **To run the project locally**: